Dr Isobel Harbison

 Dr Isobel Harbison is an art historian, writer and cultural critic

-She is currently writing her second book, which explores the life and work of a female sign designer in Las Vegas in the 1950s, and the many women who came to work beneath them (MUP, forthcoming).
+She is completing her second book, which explores the life and legacy of a female sign designer in Las Vegas in the 1950s (MUP, forthcoming).
 It was shortlisted for a Hay Festival Writers Award (2024).
-She is a 2024 Eccles Fellow at the British Library.
+She was a 2024 writer-in-residence at Writing Downtown.
+She is a 2024 Eccles Fellow at the British Library and a 2024-5 Eadington Fellow at UNLV.

 Academic qualifications